-Along with being full of health-supporting vitamins and minerals, many superfoods are a rich source of antioxidants and anti-inflammatories.
-Combining antioxidants and anti-anthe above with their corresponding health benefits is exactly what’s needed to reach superfood status.
+Along with being full of health-supporting vitamins and minerals, many superfoods are a rich source of antioxidants and anti-inflammatory agents.

-A notable example and a food worthy of superfood bragging rights is matcha.
+A notable example and a food worthy of “superfood” bragging rights is matcha.
 This green tea is well known for its unique combination of antioxidants, including; catechins, polyphenols, and chlorophyll.
 This superfood can help inhibit tumor growth and DNA damage, as well as prevent and fight cancer.
-It’s also anti-inflammatory, which can help reduce the risk of inflammatory diseases such as cardio vascular disease, hypertension, and high cholesterol.
-To top it off, matcha also contains a large amount the of stress busting amino acid L-Theanine.
-Now that’s one super food!
+It’s also anti-inflammatory, which can help reduce the risk of inflammatory diseases such as cardiovascular disease, hypertension, and high cholesterol.
+To top it off, matcha also contains a large amount the of stress-busting amino acid L-Theanine.
 For more information on the health benefits of matcha tea, check out this article from Medical News Today.

 While green tea is just one example, there’s an array of superfoods all offering their own combination of nutrients and health benefits.
 Some are high in fibre and aid digestion like flax seed, others are high in protein like chia seed, or are a source of complete plant-based protein like hemp seeds.
 Some even aid in heavy metal detoxification like blue green algae, or help boost immunity like turmeric.
 For some ideas of superfoods that work well together, check out this infographic from Positive Health Wellness.